victorcastro/docs/docs/conversation/conversation-channel-support.md

 RCS supports natively Carousel Messages.
 You can put from 1 to 10 cards in one message.
 Each card can consist of the elements described in "Card Messages" section.
 If you send only one card, the message will be render as a normal Card Message.
+Additionally, RCS channel supports maximum 3 outer choices.
+You can put outer choices into the `carousel_message.choices` array field, and these choices will be rendered right after the displayed cards.
 ---

 Conversation API POST `messages:send`